openvinotoolkit/datumaro/docs/user_manual.md

-When filtering annotations, use the `items+annotations` mode to point that annotation-less dataset items should be removed.
+When filtering annotations, use the `items+annotations` mode to point that annotation-less dataset items should be removed, otherwise they will be kept in the resulting dataset.
 To select an annotation, write an XPath that returns `annotation` elements (see examples).

-Item representations are available with `--dry-run` parameter:
+Item representations can be printed with the `--dry-run` parameter:

 ``` xml
 <item>